 The SMSF Association proposes that a spousal rollover measure be introduced for superannuation fund members.
 In essence, the measure would allow an individual with a higher superannuation balance to rollover a portion of their superannuation balance to their spouse in order to help equalise balances.
 This measure would provide an effective and efficient way to significantly reduce the superannuation retirement gap between partners and improve equalisation between couples, particularly for women.

 The SMSF Association believes that the current contribution caps are inadequate, particularly for Australians approaching retirement age.
-The current concessional contribution cap of $25,000 per year for older individuals has negatively affected their ability to save an adequate amount of superannuation to be self-sufficient in retirement.
+The current concessional contribution cap of $27,500 (previously $25,000) per year for older individuals has negatively affected their ability to save an adequate amount of superannuation to be self-sufficient in retirement.

 We believe superannuation policy should incentivise and encourage Australians to take ownership of their retirement planning and contribute to their superannuation accordingly.
 For those individuals over 50 the policy settings should be improved.

 We believe that SMSF auditors are the “gatekeepers” of the SMSF sector, making sure that funds are meeting their legal obligations.
-Accordingly, we believe it is essential to the integrity of the SMSF sector that SMSF auditors are appropriately skilled and qualified.
+Accordingly, we believe it is essential to the integrity of the SMSF sector that SMSF auditors are appropriately skilled and qualified including holding the SMSF Specialist Auditor (SSAud®) designation.

 Latest submissions and media releases